PROCESS

 FLAVOR DEVELOPMENT

-Whether we are working with a new experimental variety or trusted heirloom, the goal is the same….great flavor.
-Subtle changes in each step of the process can lead to improved performance and flavor.
-This requires near constant supervision and testing, but the end product is worth it!
+Whether we are working with a new experimental variety or a trusted heirloom grain, the goal is the same– great flavor.
+Subtle changes in each step of the process can lead to improved performance and taste.
+This process requires near-constant monitoring and testing, but the end product is always worth it!

 STEP THREE